-^{} Bridge file estimates do not differ significantly from the production estimates at the 90% confidence level.
+\ Bridge file estimates did not differ significantly from the production estimates at the 90% confidence level.

-11 For margins of error for all tables, please see the appendices on pages 10 through 12.
+&lt;sup>11 For margins of error for all tables, please see the appendices on pages 10 through 12.

 Figure 4.
 Percent of Household Members Who Are Parents: 2018 Production vs. Bridge Estimates